 The staff are aware that it is their responsibility to be alert to the signs of abuse and to follow the procedures set out in the school’s Safeguarding Policy.
 Occasions arise when our concern about a child requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.
 The role of the school in situations where there are child protection concerns is not to investigate but to recognise and refer.
 On very rare occasions, representatives from Children’s Social Care or the police may want to speak to a child or parent.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.

 We will always take advice from The Local Safeguarding Children’s Board and follow their procedures when required.
 If you want to know more about our procedures, please speak to the Headteacher.
-The Safeguarding Policy can be downloaded from the link at the bottom of this page.
+The Safeguarding Policy can be downloaded here.